bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial2.md

 composer require --dev robmorgan/phinx
 ```

-Describe the DB connection information in the `.env.dist` file in the project root folder.
+Configure the DB connection information in the `.env.dist` file in the project root folder.

 ```
 TKT_DB_HOST=127.0.0.1